A fruit fly infestation can be a truly annoying experience. Here’s how to get rid of fruit flies, including how to make your own fruit fly trap!

 Fruit Fly Traps

-- Fill several glasses with apple cider vinegar to about ⅔ full.
+- Fill several glasses or jars with apple cider vinegar (or old beer) to about ⅔ full.

-- Then add a drop of dishwashing liquid to each glass and mix.
+- Then add a drop of dishwashing liquid to each glass and mix gently with a spoon.

-- Put plastic wrap on the top of the glass so that it is tight, and hold the plastic wrap in place with a rubber band.
+- Put plastic wrap on top of each glass so that it is tight, and hold the plastic wrap in place with a rubber band.

-- Punch about ten holes in the plastic wrap, and put the jar near the fruit flies.
-They should enter the trap and drown in the mixture.
+- Punch about ten holes in the plastic wrap, and put the glasses in an area frequented by fruit flies.
+Make sure the holes are wide enough for the flies to crawl through.
+They’ll be enticed by the smell, crawl in, and drown in the mixture.

 How to Prevent Fruit Fly Infestations